KarimAlMaghribi/Regress/docs/DATA_FLOW.md

 - **file** (`File`): selected PDF uploaded from the browser.

 The file is sent to the `pdf-ingest` service at `/upload`.
-It stores the bytes and publishes a `pdf-uploaded` event.
+It stores the bytes and publishes a `pdf-merged` event.
 The other services react on this event:

 1. `text-extraction` retrieves the PDF, performs OCR and publishes a `text-extracted` message.
-2. `classifier` consumes that message, calls OpenAI and writes to the `classifications` table before emitting `classification-result`.
+2. `pipeline-runner` consumes that message, executes the pipeline and writes to the `analysis_history` table before emitting `pipeline-result`.

 The `classifications` table contains: